i-am-bl/finance-tracker-express/README.md

 ### 📁 Routes

 This folder contains the path operations and the HTTP methods for each endpoint.
 It maps each request to a corresponding controller.
-Routes also includes neccesary middleware that is needed prior to passing the request to the corresponding controller.
+Routes also include necessary middleware that is needed prior to passing the request to the corresponding controller.

 ---

 ### 📁 Services

-Services are responsible for handling core logic of the application, interacting with the database.
+Services are responsible for handling the core logic of the application, interacting with the database.
 They abstract the I/O operations from the controller making the code more modular and easier to maintain.

 ---

 ### 📁 Utilities

-Folder contains a collection of helper functions and utilities that do not fall in any specific category that is needed throughout the application.
+This folder contains a collection of helper functions and utilities that do not fall in any specific category that is needed throughout the application.

 ---